-The Qualifying Exam, which evaluates a student's overall knowledge of astronomy, is offered each fall semester.
-Most students entering with Bachelor's degrees take this exam at the start of their fifth semester, although anyone wishing to do so can undertake the exam early.
-Students entering with Master's degrees may take the exam at the start of their first, third, or fifth semesters.
+The Qualifying Exam, which evaluates a student's overall knowledge of astronomy, is offered each June.
+Most students entering with bachelor's degrees take this exam at the end of their fourth semester, although anyone wishing to do so can undertake the exam early.
+Students entering with master's degrees may take the exam at the end of their second semester.

-The exam has three possible outcomes: a student getting a "P*" grade qualifies for a MS degree and is ready to continue towards the PhD, a student getting a "P" grade qualifies for a MS degree, and a student getting a "F" grade fails the exam.
-A student who does not get a satisfactory grade is allowed to retake the exam.
+The exam has three possible outcomes: a student getting a "P*" grade qualifies for a MS degree and is ready to continue toward the PhD, a student getting a "P" grade qualifies for a MS degree, and a student getting a "F" grade fails the exam.

-The format of the Qualifying Exam has recently changed.
-The exam has both oral and written components, but a satisfactory ("P*") grade on either component is sufficient to pass the exam, and the written part is only given to students who have not received a "P*" on the oral part.
-The oral component is administered by a committee of five faculty members.
-Students who get a "P*" on the oral are finished with the exam process.
-Students receiving "P" or "F" on the oral take the written component roughly one month later.
+The Qualifying Exam is normally an oral exam, and a satisfactory ("P*") grade is required to pass the exam.
+A written exam is only given to students who have not received a "P*" on the oral exam.
+The oral exam is administered by a committee of four faculty members.
+Students who get a "P*" on the oral exam are finished with the exam process.
+Students receiving "P" or "F" on the oral exam have the option to take the written exam roughly one month later.